2022 F2000 Championship Series

 The 2022 F2000 Championship Series season was the eleventh season of the F2000 Championship Series.
 The sixteen round season began on April 1 at Carolina Motorsports Park, and finished on October 16 at Pittsburgh International Race Complex.

-Last year's champion, Trent Walko of Global Racing Team, won the his first championship.
+Last year's champion, Trent Walko of Global Racing Team, won his first championship.
 JC Trahan won the championship with Global Racing Team.